zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 1. Log in as the root user on a machine that has the `openssl` software installed.

 2. Generate the key pair in PEM format (the default).
-To encrypt the private key, include the <span style="white-space: nowrap;">`-des3`</span> parameter.
-(Other encryption algorithms are available, listed on the man page for the [genrsa](https://www.openssl.org/docs/manmaster/man1/openssl-genrsa.html) command.)
-You are prompted for the passphrase used as the basis for encryption.
+To encrypt the private key, include the <span style="white-space: nowrap;">`-des3`</span> parameter (Other encryption algorithms are available and can be found on the man page for the [genrsa](https://www.openssl.org/docs/manmaster/man1/openssl-genrsa.html) command).
+You will be prompted for a passphrase to use for encryption.

    ```shell
    root# openssl genrsa -des3 -out ~/private-key.pem 2048